breatheco-de/content/src/content/lesson/how-to-create-unit-testing-with-Javascript-and-Jest.md

 })
 ```

-ANd here is an example working code:
+And here is an example working code:

 ```node runable=true
 function isUpperCase(str) {